Hoffman1996/Software-Embedded-Systems/FINAL PROJECT/README.md

 ## Project Description

 The system simulates an interactive and humorous scenario where **two characters appear on an LCD screen and walk towards each other**.
-Each character is **controlled by switches** (verified from `bomboklat_header.h`) and can walk independently on either of the two available LCD lines.
+Each character is **controlled by switches** and can walk independently on either of the two available LCD lines.
 Their movement is displayed in real time on the LCD.

 ### Special Interaction:
 When **both characters reach the center of the LCD on the top row at the same time**, the following events occur simultaneously:
 - Both characters **disappear from the screen**
-- An **explicit (18+) image** is drawn on the LCD using custom characters
+- An **explicit (18+) image** is drawn on the LCD using custom characters.
+The image then starts to move left to right on the screen (as if it were dancing).
 - The **speaker emits a high-pitched sound**
 - The **RGB LED begins cycling** through red → green → blue continuously